FlipsideCrypto/fsc-evm/doc_descriptions/defi/bridge.md

 {% docs evm_bridge_origin_from %}

 The from address where the transaction originated from.
-This may be an EOA or contract address, however in most cases this is the user that initiated the bridge deposit or transfer.
+This may be an EOA or contract address; however, in most cases, this is the user that initiated the bridge deposit or transfer.

 {% enddocs %}